fhellwig/simonize/README.md

 { id: 'new', name: '', email: '', admin: false }
 ```

-The template provided the default values in the absence of an input object.
-Let's assume we have the following input object (the second argument to `simonize`);
+The template provides the default values in the absence of an input object.
+Let's now assume we have the following input object (the second argument to `simonize`):

 ```javascript
 const input = {